Soto92/react-playground/custom-plugins/README.md

 - Node.js
 - [Zig](https://ziglang.org/download/) installed on your system
+- [Rust](https://www.rust-lang.org/tools/install) installed on your system
 - A React project with customizable Babel config (e.g., ejected CRA)

 ---

 ## 🔭 Future Ideas

-- Add support for other runtimes:
+- Add support for other languages:

-  - Rust (`<Rust src="./hello.rs" />`)
-  - C
-  - Go
+  - C, Go, etc.

-- Smart caching of outputs
+- Smart caching of output to speed up builds
-- Async component support (SSR-ready)
+- Async component support for SSR
-- Publish plugins to NPM
+- Publish these plugins as independent NPM packages

 ---

 ## 🧪 Notes

-- The Zig code runs at **build time** using `execSync`, not in the browser.
+- Code runs at **build time** via `execSync` (not in the browser).
-- The plugin replaces JSX with static string output.
+- Plugins replace JSX with static string output injected into your bundle.
-- Make sure your Zig code is fast and doesn’t block the build process.
+- Make sure your code executes quickly to avoid blocking builds.
+- Windows paths are handled correctly for Rust plugin by appending `.exe` and quoting the binary path.

+---

 ## 👤 Author